robwatts365/MicrosoftTeamsPhone-ExtendEmergencyCalling/README.md

 This project was created to help Microsoft customers to  deliver emergency notifications through email, SMS and more.
 With the only limitation being Power Automate connectors.

+The core solution extends emergency notifications to email only, but you can tweek the Power Automate flow to utilise any Power Automate connector.
+[Check the list of connectors available for Power Automate](https://learn.microsoft.com/en-us/connectors/connector-reference/connector-reference-powerautomate-connectors)

 ## Supporting Documentation
 * Manage emergency calling policies in Microsoft Teams -  [link](https://learn.microsoft.com/en-us/MicrosoftTeams/manage-emergency-calling-policies)
 * Network topology requirements - [link](https://learn.microsoft.com/en-US/microsoftteams/manage-your-network-topology)